 The first place finisher in an age group will earn ten points, the second place finisher in an age group will earn nine points, etc with the tenth place finisher in an age group earning one point.
 Different length events will receive a multiplier to the points earned as follows: 1 mile to 6.2 miles (10K) points earned times one, above 6.2 miles to 13.1 miles (half marathon) points earned times 2, and above 13.1 miles points earned times three. domain list In other words, a first place age group finisher in a 10K would receive ten points, a first place age group finisher in a 15K would receive twenty points, and a first place age group finisher in a marathon would receive thirty points.

-New for the 2016-2017 and future grand prix seasons, the age group for a participant will be established by the age recorded at the first grand prix event that they finish in the top ten in their age group in a particular grand prix season.
+The age group for a participant will be established by the age recorded at the first grand prix event that they finish in the top ten in their age group in a particular grand prix season.

 Participants will accumulate points over a twelve month time span that runs from January 1 of one year until December 31 of the following year.
 There is no maximum number of events that an individual may use to accumulate points for their grand prix total.